syd-botz/sydthekid/content/about/_index.md

 i am a software developer during the day and listen to music and do yarn crafts in the evening.

-and, no, i don't play the banjo but boy i do wish i could.
+and, no, i don't play the banjo.